 Non-EU citizens may have to pay some additional fees for public healthcare in Portugal; the amount will depend on whether there is a reciprocal healthcare agreement between Portugal and the home country.

-According to the Portuguese National Statistical Institute, Portugal had 111 private hospitals, about half of the 225 hospitals that exist in the country.
+According to the Portuguese National Statistical Institute, Portugal has 130 private hospitals, slightly more than half of the 242 hospitals that exist in the country.

-In very complex medical specialties, SNS hospitals are usually better equipped than private hospitals, albeit pressed by demand.
-For instance the Institute of Hygiene and Tropical Medicine, which is part of the SNS, is one of the world’s leading institutes in the field of tropical diseases.
+In highly specialized areas of medicine, public hospitals are generally well equipped and, in some cases, surpass private hospitals, despite high demand.
+For example, the Institute of Hygiene and Tropical Medicine, part of the SNS, is recognised as one of the world’s leading institutes in tropical diseases.

-A significant part of the Portuguese population is covered by private health insurance.
+A substantial portion of the Portuguese population is covered by private health insurance.
+Both Portuguese and international companies provide health insurance to employees, which typically extends coverage to their families.

-Some of the expenses incurred with private health insurance may be deducted from the to taxable income under the personal income tax.
+Certain expenses related to private health insurance may be deducted from taxable income for personal income tax purposes.

 Relevant legislation